 Content

-Penis size has long been a topic of fascination (along with insecurity, pride, or other tied in emotions, depending on whom you ask and the size in question).
-According to the limited research available, a 7-inch penis considered larger than average—but, what does that really mean, functionally speaking?
+Penis size has long been a topic of fascination (along with insecurity, pride, or any number of other emotions, depending on whom you ask and the size in question).
+According to the limited research available, a 7-inch penis is larger than average — but what does that really mean, functionally speaking?

 Content

 According to available research, having a 7-inch penis likely puts you an inch or more over average.
-But, what constitutes “average” in the first place varies widely between studies.
-That’s because the findings often rely on self-reported (read: hard-to-trust) data.
+But what constitutes “average” in the first place varies widely among studies.
+That’s because the findings often rely on self-reported (read: less reliable self-reported) data.

 For a 2020 review of studies published in the Journal of Sex & Marital Therapy, researchers measured penis size (rather than relying on participants to measure themselves.
 (For reference, the results of reviews are often considered more reliable than the results of individual studies since they use a larger combined sample size and show that results are replicable in different groups.)